-Anyone who's purchased a Windows 7 PC (other than the Starter Edition) since June 2 can buy Windows 8 Pro for $14.99.
+Those who have bought a Windows 7 PC (other than the Starter Edition) since June 2 will be able to buy Windows 8 Pro for $14.99.
 The offer applies to Windows 7 PCs sold until Jan.
 31, and the upgrade must be claimed by Feb.
 28.

 To claim the offer, register the machine at https://windowsupgradeoffer.com .
 You'll get an email with a promo code, which you can use to get the Windows 8 upgrade online.

-If you bought a Windows PC before June 2, you can upgrade for $39.99.
+Those who bought a Windows PC before June 2 will be able to upgrade for $39.99.
 You must already have Windows XP with Service Pack 3, Windows Vista or Windows 7.

-Those who prefer to buy a DVD to upgrade will have to pay $69.99.
+Those who prefer buying a DVD to upgrade will have to pay $69.99.